Clarkson, Mississauga

 Clarkson GO Station

-Clarkson has a GO train station, providing direct access to Union Station in downtown Toronto via the Lakeshore West line.
+The Clarkson GO station provides direct access to Union Station in downtown Toronto via the Lakeshore West line.

 There is also extensive Mississauga MiWay Transit bus service throughout Clarkson with multiple lines feeding into the GO station, and providing access to the main hub at Square One.